Isabella Bandoja: International

 Bandoja has been part of pool of the Philippines women's national team since 2019.
 She has been invited to take part in the team's training camp at least thrice; the latest being in 2023.
 She has yet to make her first international cap.
 Bandoja would be named part of the Philippine squad for the 2024 Pinatar Cup and later for the pair of friendlies against South Korea in April 2024.

-She has played for the Philippines national futsal team at the 2023 PFF Women’s Tri Nations Futsal Invitational where the team finished second.
+She has played for the Philippines national futsal team at the 2023 PFF Women's Tri Nations Futsal Invitational where the team finished second.
 She captained the Philippine squad which took part at the 2024 ASEAN Women's Futsal Championship in Pasig.
 She was the team's top scorer, making two out of four goals.

 In December 2024, Bandoja along with three fellow players resigned from the national futsal team after the PFF relieved Vic Hermans as head coach and announced a mandatory camp on short notice ahead of the 2025 AFC Women's Futsal Asian Cup qualifiers citing that the women's futsal is disorganized.

 However, Bandoja is among the players announced in April 2025 to have received a call-up for the 2025 AFC Women's Futsal Asian Cup competition proper, which the Philippines managed to qualify for.
+She also played in the 2025 FIFA Futsal Women's World Cup and scored the only goal of host Philippines in their 1–5 defeat to Argentina in the group stage.